felixlopz/hubrise-test-task/content/en/apps.md

         - to: https://www.spleat.io
           logo: spleat.png
           title: Spleat
           description: Sleat is a pay at the table solution for bars and restaurants.
-Users can view, split and pay directly from their smartphones.
+Users can pay and share the bill from their smartphones.
           additional_info: Integration in progress.
 Documentation in French.
         - to: https://tickncook.com
           logo: tickncook.png